SSoelvsten/adiar/docs/example.md

 From the formula in `n_queens_S` we can construct the formula for the entire row by combining them with an OR.
-Since the formula is _true_ only when the queen is placed then this is ensures at-least-one queen is on the row.
-Since `n_queens_S` is also only _true_ when said queen has no conflicts then this also immediately contains the at-most-one queen constraint of the row.
+Since the formula is _true_ only when the queen is placed then this ensures at-least-one queen is placed on the row.
+Since `n_queens_S` is also only _true_ when said queen has no conflicts then this also immediately contains the at-most-one queen constraint for said row.

 ```c++
 bdd n_queens_R(uint64_t N, uint64_t row)